John King Jr.: Personal life

-King is married to Melissa Steel King, a partner at Bellwether Education Partners who began her career as a kindergarten and 1st grade teacher.
-They have lived in Silver Spring, Maryland and have two daughters, one of whom currently attends public high school and the other who attends college.
+King is married to Melissa Steel King, a partner at Bellwether who began her career as a kindergarten and 1st grade teacher.
+They have lived in Silver Spring, Maryland and have two daughters.

-King serves on several boards including the Harvard University Board of Overseers, the Robin Hood Foundation, MDRC, and the American Museum of Natural History.
+King serves on several boards including the Harvard Board of Overseers, the Robin Hood Foundation, MDRC, and the American Museum of Natural History.
 King co-chairs This Is Planet Ed with former New Jersey Governor and EPA Administrator Christine Todd Whitman, an initiative of the Energy and Environment Program of the Aspen Institute which seeks to mobilize the education sector to act on climate.
 King previously served on the boards of Marylanders to Prevent Gun Violence and Teach Plus.

-King has deep family roots in Maryland.
+King has family roots in Maryland.
 His great-grandfather was enslaved in Gaithersburg, Maryland, and the cabin in which he, his mother, and siblings lived as enslaved people is still standing.
 King's grandmother was among the earliest graduates of the University of Maryland Eastern Shore in 1894, a historically Black college which was then known as Princess Anne Academy.